 History of Miniatur Wunderland

-Miniatur Wunderland was the brainchild of twin brothers Frederik and Gerrit Braun, who opened it to the public in 2001.
-Their vision was to create a miniature world that would inspire awe and wonder.
+Miniatur Wunderland was the inspired vision of twin brothers Frederik and Gerrit Braun, who opened the attraction to the public in 2001.
+Their goal was to create a miniature world that sparks awe, curiosity, and imagination in visitors of all ages.

 Highlights of Miniatur Wunderland